ManimCommunity/manim/docs/source/contributing/typings.rst

 Typing standards
 ~~~~~~~~~~~~~~~~

 Manim uses `mypy`_ to type check its codebase.
-You will find a list of configuration values in the ``.mypy.ini`` configuration file.
+You will find a list of configuration values in the ``mypy.ini`` configuration file.

 To be able to use the newest typing features not available in the lowest supported Python version, make use of `typing_extensions`_.